Through The Decades: A Brief History of Temple Israel

 In 1971, the first steps were taken in discuss a woman's place on the bimah, an extended conversation that led to making Temple Israel an egalitarian congregation with women taking their place as shlichot tzibbur (prayer leaders) in 1987.

 In 1976, Rabbi Kanter departed and Rabbi Barry Rosen arrived to serve the congregation for the next decade, followed by Rabbi Barry Starr, who served the congregation from 1986 until his departure in 2014.
-Following the retirement of Harold Lew, our Cantor Emeritus, Steven Dress became our Cantor in 1991 and he continues to serve our congregation in this role.
+Following the retirement of Harold Lew, our Cantor Emeritus, Steven Dress became our Cantor in 1991 and served our congregation until the summer of 2017, when he also assumed the title of Cantor Emeritus.

 The Temple Israel facility that we enjoy today was dedicated in 1995 after an extended period of planning fundraising, and hard work by many in the congregation.
 We continue to enjoy the fruits of this effort, among them the new sanctuary, an updated Berger Hall, and new classrooms.

-Temple Israel is pleased to have welcome Rabbi Ron Fish as its new senior rabbi, starting July 2015.
+Temple Israel is pleased to have welcomed Rabbi Ron Fish as its new senior rabbi, starting July 2015.
 The community celebrated his installation on December 6, 2015: